 Most popular songs that never won a Grammy

-Stacker combed through the Billboard All-time Hot 100 Chart and identified the 30 songs (starting with #1) that topped the charts without winning any Grammys.
+Stacker combed through the Billboard All-Time Hot 100 Chart and, starting with #1, identified the 33 songs that topped the charts without winning any Grammys.
 According to Billboard, the All-Time Hot 100 songs are "ranked based on an inverse point system, with weeks at #1 earning the greatest value and weeks at lower spots earning the least.
 Due to changes in chart methodology over the years, eras are weighted differently to account for chart turnover rates during various periods."
-This data was updated in September 2019.
+Data was updated in January 2023.

-Ranked from lowest to highest rating on the Billboard All-Time Hot 100 Chart, these songs, ranging from “Call Me” by Blondie to “Party Rock Anthem” by LMFAO to “Endless Love” by Diana Ross and Lionel Richie, may not have won any trophies, but they were all wildly successful with audiences.
-You might even be surprised by some of the tracks that were snubbed!
+Ranked from lowest to highest rating on the Billboard All-Time Hot 100 Chart, these songs—ranging from "Call Me" by Blondie to "Party Rock Anthem" by LMFAO to "Endless Love" by Diana Ross and Lionel Richie—may not have won any Grammys, but they were all wildly successful with listeners.
+You might even be surprised by some of the tracks that were snubbed.